frontboat/daydreams-lootsurvivor/examples/api/README.md

 > TODO: add in rendering api contexts tool call for injection into state when
 > needed.

-This agent uses a modern, flexible approach to interacting with APIs:
+This agent uses a single fetch to learn what data is available and how to interact with it:

-- **No Pre-loading:** It does **not** require an API schema URL to be set as an environment variable beforehand.
+- **No Pre-loading:** It does **not** require an API schema URL to be set as an environment variable beforehand, loads via an action.
+Downside is exactly that, no control of context - check TODO
 - **Generic `fetchAction`:** It utilizes `fetchAction.ts`, a reusable action that can make arbitrary HTTP requests based on parameters provided by the agent (URL, method, headers, params, body, responseType).
 It uses